adunning/spring-harvest/spring-harvest.rst

 | Flowed of the drink divine, which only strips
 | This mortal frame of its mortality.
 | And there, and there was Aphrodite, she
-| That is more lovely than the golden dawn
+| [pg 76] That is more lovely than the golden dawn
 | And from a ripple of the sea was born:
 | And there was Hera, the imperious queen,
 | And Dian’s chastity, that hunts unseen